Steamboat Bill, Jr.: Plot

 William "Steamboat Bill" Canfield is the owner and captain of a paddle steamer, the Stonewall Jackson, that has seen better days.
-A new steamer the King owned by J J King is stealing all his customers.
-King also owns the local bank and the town hotel.
-At a well-attended launch party, he belittles the Stonewall Jackson.
-Bill receives a telegram saying his son is arriving on the 10am train, having finished his studies in Boston.
-Bill has not seen him for many years.
+The King, a new steamer owned by the rich J.J.
+King, threatens to steal his customers.
+Canfield receives a telegram saying his son is arriving on the 10 am train, having finished his studies in Boston.
+Canfield has not seen him for many years.

 King's daughter Kitty arrives home from college to visit him.
-She drives a swanky car.